Srinivasaimandi/playwright-automation-demo/README.md

 - setup node: [Windows][1] | [Ubuntu][2] | [macOS][3]

 **Setup**
+- api-key:
-- generate your api-key by following the instructions on the [cat api official website](https://thecatapi.com) & update the same in the [Constants](https://github.com/Srinivasaimandi/playwright-automation-demo/blob/main/pageobjects/Constants.ts) file
+  - generate your key by following the instructions on the [cat api official website](https://thecatapi.com)
+  - update the same in the [Constants](https://github.com/Srinivasaimandi/playwright-automation-demo/blob/main/pageobjects/Constants.ts) file
+- install dependencies:
   - open a terminal in the root of the repository and install the dependencies

     **```npm install```**